 First, a warning: the number of less-than-authentic lists of Native American baby names is startling.
-But, oh the names!
-If Adsila was really a name meaning blossom, wouldn’t it be perfect?
+Some, like the gorgeous Adsila, seem to be legit.

 If you do have Native American heritage, chances are that you are aware of other possibilities – family names, names traditional to your specific tribe, naming customs that could inform choosing a name.
 If you are aware of your heritage, but don’t know anyone fluent in the language, there are a tremendous number of resources, like this one, available to fill in the blanks.